 Ignoring jurisdiction (where the service is based) when selecting privacy tools could put your privacy and security at risk.

-What is the best free VPN service?
+What is the best FREE VPN service?

+When searching for a VPN service, many people are looking for the free version — but there’s no good way to cut corners.
 We generally do not recommend free VPN services because they are not safe.

 “When something is free, you are the product.”